adnanAhmad786/AAsyncImageLoader/README.md

 }
 ```

-as seen in the demo app

 ### Keep the control

-but you could also get more control
+you could also get more control, by using the core of the library to tweak configuration options like caching or also get to cancel the request

 ```swift
 var myImage = UIImage()